mpnally/Terrifically-Simple-JSON/README.md

 * http://martin-nally.name# was born in http://www.scotland.org#
 * http://www.scotland.org# is a country

-The following two examples are equivalent—Both are valid VS-JSON
+The following two examples are equivalent—both are valid VS-JSON
 ```JSON
 {
  "_id": "http://martin-nally.name#",